 Omaka Aviation Heritage Centre

-Joy flights are also available in an open cockpit Boeing Stearman or a Yak3 Russian fighter.
+Joy flights are also available in an open cockpit Boeing Stearman, a Yak3 Russian fighter and the world's only flyable Mk1 Avro Anson.
 Please see our website for details.

 Omaka is open daily until 5 pm and offers exclusive merchandise and great coffee!